QuantEcon/lecture-source-jl/rst_files/julia_essentials.rst

                 return g(a)
             end
         end
-        return f             # Closure with the embedded a end
+        return f    # closure with the embedded a end

     f(x) = x^2